Q. What is ICT?

 Ice: Is beneficial if used in non weight bearing positions to reduce inflammation.
 But, rolling the feet over cans or bottles of frozen water irritates the tissue.

-Orthotics and Arch Supports: As a specialist Clinic for over 20 years in this field the Heel Clinic has conclusively proved that any device inside the shoes that lifts up the “arch” of the foot in the case of Plantar fasciitis will most likely increase the upward pressure on the already inflammed ligament.
+Orthotics and Arch Supports: As a specialist Clinic for over 25 years in this field the Heel Clinic has conclusively proved that any device inside the shoes that lifts up the “arch” of the foot in the case of Plantar fasciitis will most likely increase the upward pressure on the already inflamed tissue.

 Q. Why is it only in one foot?

-A. Even after 15 years and many thousands of patients we do not have a satisfactory answer to that.
+A. Even after 15 years and many 1000s of patients we do not have a satisfactory answer to that.
 It can be evenly distributed between left and right and male and female.
-One factor has become observed that patients are becoming younger and it appears hereditary.
+It can be one foot is less supportive than the other.

-Q. I have plantar fasciitis and already wear orthotics but I’m still in pain.
+Q. I have plantar fasciitis and wear orthotics, but I’m still in pain.

 For more information or to book a consultation phone us on 1300 855 853 or Enquire Online.
 We currently consult in Sydney, Parramatta and Brisbane.